 Bruce: People sometimes ask, 'Well, what affected you the most?'
-And I know that they are expecting me to say, 'Oh, the violence, the Klan, the car chases, or being arrested, or thrown in jail, or tear gassed, or the Klan raids.'
+And I know that they are expecting me to say, 'Oh, the violence, the Klan, the car chases, or being arrested, or thrown in jail, or tear gassed.'
 And you know, since I was doing this for years, I have all of those stories.
 But for me, and I think for a lot of the other Civil Rights workers that came down from the North, what most profoundly affected me was the incredible poverty, the systemic entrenched poverty.

 When I was in Selma, I was living in the Carver Housing Projects, which is the federal housing project that basically surrounds Brown Chapel which was one of the main Freedom Movement churches.
 And there's, I think, 35 buildings.
 Each of these buildings is essentially a two-story apartment block of four to six apartments.
 And they're spread out.
 There's bare ground around each of these 35 buildings.
 And it being the South, once the weather warms up, what comes with the warm weather are the roaches.

 You all remember them — you turn on the light at night, and an army of roaches are spreading out across the floor scurrying for a crack or under the stove to hide.
 And you remember sitting at the table eating, and one is walking up your arm.
 Or at night.
 I put the legs of the iron bed in dishes of water, so the roaches wouldn't climb up and skitter on me while I was sleeping.
 And some of those southern roaches are so big you can hear them clickety-click-click across the floor.